ofelcan164/API/sections/nested_uploads.md

 Nested File Uploads
 =======

 The nested upload API is how you can add nested files to Image Relay.
-Nested files are uploaded to Image Relay through the creation of upload jobs.
-And then files are sent up in chunks.
+Nested files are uploaded to Image Relay through the creation of upload jobs, then multiple files are sent up in chunks.
+This may be desired, for example, for an image in multiple formats.

 Create Upload Job
 -----------------